regebro/hovercraft/docs/usage.rst

 the presentation on the local laptop display, while showing the presentation itself on a projector.

-To use this feature, open the presentation in a browser, and press "P".
+To use this feature, open the presentation in a browser, and press `p`.
 A new browser tab will be created, and the browser focus will switch to that tab automatically.
 At this point, the two tabs are linked, and the slide navigation controls will affect both tabs.